 44. The Edinburgh Evening News, 8 November 1918, p4 under ’YESTERDAY’S CURIOUS MUDDLE’; the Evening Despatch (Birmingham), 8 November 1918, p4 under ‘A MISTAKEN REPORT’; the Staffordshire Sentinel, 8 November 1918, p3 under ‘LAST NIGHT’S UNFOUNDED REPORT’ (quoting the Manchester Guardian’s London correspondent); and the Cambria Daily Leader(Swansea), 8 November 1918, p2 under ‘A MYSTERY MESSAGE’.

-For a more detailed account of how Reuters obtained the news see, A False Armistice Cablegram to the American Embassy in Britain in the website article ‘False Armistice Cablegrams from France’.
+Previously unpublished details of how Reuters obtained the news are in A False Armistice Cablegram to the American Embassy in Britain in the website article ‘False Armistice Cablegrams from France’.

 45. The Evening Express (Aberdeen), 8 November 1918, p2 under ‘ARMISTICE REPORTS’; and the Edinburgh Evening News, 8 November 1918, p4 under ‘THE REPORT IN EDINBURGH’.